yanfonseca/mytutorials/README.md

 * sort:
    - sort filename.csv - Ascending alphabetical order.
-   - sort -n filename.csv - Numerically order
+   - sort -n filename.csv - Numerically order.
-   - sort -n -r filename.csv - Using -r flag reverse order
+   - sort -n -r filename.csv - Using -r flag reverse order.
-   - sort -b -n filename.csv - Ignore branks
+   - sort -b -n filename.csv - Ignore branks.

 * uniq: Remove adjacent duplicates.
 To be like group by of any language has to sort the data before.
-   - uniq -c filename.csv - Groupby unique and count of duplicates
+   - uniq -c filename.csv - Groupby unique and count of duplicates.

 #### Flags

 * -n : Number of lines.
-* -R : Recursive
+* -R : Recursive.
 * -F : Print / after all directories and * after runnable programms.
 * -e : Print the end of a file.
-* -f : Columns from a text file
+* -f : Columns from a text file.
 * -d : Separator - ','` ` ';'` ` ':'

 ###### It is possible to combine flags.

-#Output command in a file
+# Output command in a file

-##By using the shell comands it is possible to export to a new file:
+## By using the shell comands it is possible to export to a new file:

-* > : Export to a csv file
+* `>` - Export to a csv file.
    - head -n 5 filename.csv > newfilename.csv - Exports the first five rows to a newfilename.csv.
-      - > newfilename.csv head -n 1 filename.csv - It is other way to export data to newfilename.csv
+   - `>` newfilename.csv head -n 1 filename.csv - It is other way to export data to newfilename.csv.

 ## Combine commands using pipe

- * | - Pipe symbol inform the shell to use the left output as input
+ * | - Pipe symbol inform the shell to use the left output as input.
    - head filename.csv | tail -n 1

+# Print variable's value

+## echo
+### Easy way to print a value or a variable's value and the character $ is used do access the variable.
+   - echo $OSTYPE - Prints the variable's value.
+   - echo Hello - Prints "Hello".
+   - var=filename.csv - echo testing shows the velue of var.
+Can't have any space next to `=`.
+   - head -n 3 $var - Access the filename.csv using the variable var.

+## Loop

+### The structure is:

+> for file in file1 file2 file3; do echo $file; done

+- Using ; it is possible write the loop in line.

+or

+> for file in file1 file2 file3 \
+> do \
+>   echo $file \
+> done \

+> for file in path/*.csv \
+> do \
+>
+    echo $file
+    grep word &file| head -n 3| tail -n 1 \
+> done

+* Inside of the block after *do* is possible run commands learned before, like head, cut, grep and others.
+So is possible to do one manipulation by file or merge all files and after do what is necessary.

+* Space in the name of the file causes probleblems.